Tellusant/docs/periodicals/recession-nowcast.md

 ### Method
 Prof. Ben Bernanke, later chairman of the Federal Reserve, in 1990 developed a method to find the probably of future recessions.
 He kept the model simple using only the term spread between long-term bills and short-term bonds and applied to a probit model with actual recessions, as determined by the National Bureau of Economic Research (NBER), as the dependent binary variable.

 The beauty of the model is its simplicity.
 Bernanke did not try to find funky variables that would work for a while.
-Instead, he had a sound theorical reason for why the term spread is suitable.
+Instead, he had a sound theoretical reason for why the term spread is suitable.

 Tellusant has developed a new version of the model.
 We wanted to use exactly the same data, avoiding variable fishing that may work for a while, but is spurious.